JarLoz/TableflipperExtreme/README.md

 By default, Tableflipper Extreme uses Guru basics.
 However, by using the `--basic` option, the application can also be configured to use other basic lands.
 Allowed options are:

-`guru`: These are the default premium lands by Terese Nielsen.
+`guru`: These are the premium guru basic lands by Terese Nielsen.

 `unstable`: New full art lands from the Unstable set, by John Avon.

 `alpha`: From the original Limited Edition Alpha set, by various artists.

 `core`: For those looking for something understated, the cycle of basics from 10th edition, by John Avon.

+`guay`: Gorgeous painterly cycle of basics from Commander 2016 set, by Rebecca Guay

 Using the option is simple: